 Available to eligible businesses, charities and not-for-profits which have experienced specific reductions in turnover as a result of the COVID-19 pandemic, the payment can be used to support income payments to recently stood-down as well as continuing staff.
 This is to help eligible employers remain connected to their employees and assist businesses to resume quickly once the COVID-19 crisis is over.

 Payments will be distributed to employers by the ATO, with further distribution to workers facilitated through existing payroll infrastructure.
-It is understood that businesses are to receive payments from May 2020, backdated to 30 March 2020 and this support will continue for up to six months.

 More information on the JobKeeper Payment, including eligibility criteria can be found via the Treasury coronavirus hub.